davisdude/Brady/README.md

 	- `scale`: Number.
 The amount by which you increase/decrease the scale.
 - Returns:
 	- Layer`: Table.
 The layer information that is drawn.
-		- Notes:
-			- You can draw layers in two ways:
 ```Lua
 layer = Cam:addLayer( 'testLayer', .5 )